Skip to main content

 • “The game starts out as a boring slow-paced World War 1 trench warfare shooter, but then suddenly you are flying spaceships to Pluto, fighting off dragons and chainsaw-wielding bears with a grenade launcher, building a time machine to send your vampire wife back in time to help create the universe in the Big Bang event by giving birth to Jesus, all while listening to gothic metal music soundtracks.”

-• “Even after that, I had issues like repeated sound clips if I pause the game, or just glitched music that keeps playing through the entire level the exact same way, be it gameplay or cutscene, which is bad enough with how repetitive the tracks can be.”
+• “Even after that, I had issues like repeated sound clips if I paused the game, or just glitched music that keeps playing through the entire level the exact same way, be it gameplay or cutscene, which is bad enough with how repetitive the tracks can be.”

 • optimization